 We asked dermatologists Arielle N.B.
-Kauvar, MD, of New York Laser Skin Care and Arielle Nagler, MD to break down for us these two powerhouse ingredients and how we are supposed to correctly use them.
-Scroll down to see what they had to say.
+Kauvar, MD and Arielle Nagler, MD to break down for us these two powerhouse ingredients, the differences between them, and how we are supposed to correctly use them.

-"Benzoyl peroxide is a topical medication that kills the acne-causing bacteria.
+"Benzoyl peroxide is a topical medication that kills acne-causing bacteria.
 It works very quickly, and most people see results in as early as five days," says Kauvar.
 "It works to reduce pimples and pustules because of its bactericidal properties."

-How To Use Them
+How to Use

-"Salicylic acid alone works well for blackhead and whiteheads (clogged pores without the inflammation), but since it is not bactericidal, it has limited effect on pimples and pustules," says Kauvar.
+"Benzoyl peroxide should be used anytime someone is using a topical or oral antibiotic for acne," says Nagler.
+"Salicylic acid alone works well for blackheads and whiteheads (clogged pores without the inflammation), but since it is not bactericidal, it has limited effect on pimples and pustules," adds Kauvar.
 "Most people with papules and pustules benefit from a combination of the two products."

 "Avoid using benzoyl peroxide together with retinoids like retinol and tretinoin or abrasive cleansers or scrubs—this can cause severe skin reactions," says Kauvar.
 "Avoid using retinoids when using salicylic acid—there is a risk of getting a severe skin allergy."

 "If severely oily skin and pimples are a problem, La Roche Posay Effaclar Duo is a great option," says Kauvar.
 "It has a combination of benzoyl peroxide and lipo-hydroxy acid to exfoliate.
-Make sure to use it along with a noncomedogenic moisturizer since it can be drying."
+Make sure to use it along with a non-comedogenic moisturizer since it can be drying."

 "When compliance is a problem, having a kit with both salicylic acid and BPO will help.
-Clean & Clear Advantage Acne Control Kit has a cleanser, a moisturizer and a spot treatment product," says Kauvar.
+Clean & Clear Advantage Acne Control Kit has a cleanser, a moisturizer, and a spot treatment product," says Kauvar.